frankiert/crass.ai-big-bench-contribution/How to improve current LLM.md

 "Considered as truth-functional compounds, all counterfactual [conditionals] are of course true, since their antecedents are false."

 The validity of truth functional analyses of counterfactual conditionals is not in the scope of this article.
-But it shall be mentioned that this observation can pose serious threats to LLM-reasoning as it is exactly this phenomenon why LLMs can easily be tricked into generating or answering absolute rubbish when fed counter-to-fact propositions (XXX).
+But it shall be mentioned that this observation can pose serious threats to LLM-reasoning as it is exactly this phenomenon why LLMs can easily be tricked into generating or answering absolute rubbish when fed counter-to-fact propositions (Wallace et al. 2019).
 We believe further research is needed to elevate LLMs beyond the point of truth-functional computation of counterfactual conditionals resp. statements in general.

 ### 2.3.
 Causality

 Causation is no singular well defined concept.
-The concept "causation" lumps together different intuitions, thoughts and observations humans have or make while coping with the proceedings of the world we live in (XXX).
+The concept "causation" lumps together different intuitions, thoughts and observations humans have or make while coping with the proceedings of the world we live in since ancient times (Stein 2011).
 There have been multiple attempts to undergird causality with an at least somewhat unified theory.
-There are largely four attempts at doing so: The more or less classical regularity theory and three following attempts of dealing with the short comings of the former resp. of one-another: counterfactual theories, interventionist theories and probabilistic theories.
+There are largely four attempts at doing so: The more or less classical regularity theory and three following attempts of dealing with the short comings of the former resp. of one-another: counterfactual theories (Lewis 1973), interventionist theories (Reutlinger 2013) and probabilistic theories (Eells 1991).
 But, none of these got universal acclaim or approval.

 Contrary to what one might think, this study does not presuppose the counterfactual theory of causality.
 In fact it is completely agnostic in regards to the workings of causality as such and thus is compatible with all four of the aforementioned causality theories, though regularity theories being the least likely as their conceptualisation of causality is too sparse to support the rules governing QCCs (and this is precisely the reason why other theories exist).
 All we need for our current study is some kind of causal explanation available to the agent (which in turn can be framed in counterfactual, interventionist or probabilistic vocabulary).<sup id="a5">[5](#f5)</sup>